JacobColbyTanner/projects_with_transformers/README.md

 Additionally, this paper uses a different data representation for MIDI involving 413 dimensional one hot encoding vectors representing different Note on, Note off, Velocity, and Time events.
 This comes from the following paper (RNN paper):
 Oore, S., Simon, I., Dieleman, S., Eck, D., & Simonyan, K. (2020).
 This time with feeling: Learning expressive musical performance.
 Neural Computing and Applications, 32, 955-967.

+5th: Use LSTM and other RNN models to perform next word prediction with the Shakespeare dataset

+6th: Use LSTM to model classical piano music.